 ‘Michael’ deals with a simple shepherd whose tale is narrated in simple language.
 Still, Wordsworth has incorporated some of the literary and poetic techniques such as Personification, Allusion, Amplification, Aphorism, Metaphors, Similes, Analogies, Imagery, and Mood.

+- Alliteration.
 Alliteration is the occurrence of the same letter or sound at the beginning of adjacent or closely connected words.
-And in ‘Michael’ alliteration could be seen in the lines “Boisterous brook,” “summer shade,” “Sailing in the sky,” “made mention,” that provide rhythm and musicality.
+And in ‘Michael’ alliteration could be seen in the lines “Boisterous brook,” “summer shade,” “Sailing in the sky,” “made mention,” which provide rhythm and musicality.